wiktor-obrebski/projectksi/docs/source/progs/squeezeit-implementation.rst

 Web dependencies
 ================

 Our site need many depends files - for javascript and css.
-To make load faster and at the same time
-- not inhibit our work web-depends code was prepared.
+To make loading faster and at the same time - not inhibit our work web-depends code was prepared.
 Most of it you can found in "*projectksi.core.deps*" module.
 It is responsible for:

  - `compile less files to css`_
+ - `compile coffee files to js`_
  - `minifying, combining and gzip’ing`_ css
  - `minifying, combining and gzip’ing`_ js